Nastel/tnt4j-streams-zorka/README.md

 ##### Zorka Connector as Java agent

 To run Zorka Connector sample using Zorka as attached Java Agent use `run-attach.bat` or `run-attach.sh` depending on Your OS.

 To change Zorka home dir open `.bat` or `.sh` file and change first parameter of `zorka-attach` executable to actual path on Your system.

+`zorka-attach` parameters: `zorka-attach zorkaAgentPath VMDescriptor`
+ * zorkaAgentPath - Zorka agent jar (`zorka*.jar`) path.
+(Required)
+ * VMDescriptor - Java VM name fragment/pid to attach to.
+(Required)

 Configuring TNT4J-Streams-Zorka
 ======================================